STRATEGIC NARRATIVE INSIGHTS

 What is the value of building a strategic narrative for your company?
 What’s in it for you as an entrepreneur?

 Since I started my newsletter in 2020, many entrepreneurs have asked me about the benefits of the strategic narrative process.
-Although I worked on crafting the best possible answer through writing many articles and a book, I’ve continued to look for a way to shorten my explanation.
+Although I worked on crafting the best possible answer by writing many articles and a book, I’ve continued to look for a way to shorten my explanation.
 I wanted to find some handle, or label.
 And as of this week, I believe that the two words “narrative power” are my best candidates so far.
 They could bring more clarity more concisely.
 So, that would be an improvement I wanted to test with you, and I hope it’s helpful.

 Let’s see if that works.